azu/renovate-config/README.md

 #### Features

 Same features with Default preset.
-The only difference from default preset, It does not update major updates.
+The only difference from default preset, It disables major updates.

 - Add `{ major: { enabled: false }}`

-It aim to less create Pull Request by renovatebot.
+It aims to less create Pull Request by renovate-bot.

 ## References